philhartung/aes67-monitor/README.md

 This installs all dependencies for your platform.
 Audify (the audio backend used) prebuilds are available for most major platforms and NodeJS versions.
 If you need to build Audify from source, see [Build Audify from Source](https://github.com/almoghamdani/audify#requirements-for-source-build).

-## Building

-Refer to the [Installation](#installation) section for setup instructions.
 After a successful installation, build the binary for your system by running:

 ```
 npm run build